-Wor-Wic offers a variety of financial aid opportunities.
-Students who are interested in applying for aid that is based solely on scholastic achievement must complete Wor-Wic's "Academic and Financial Aid Scholarship Application" (WAFSA).
-Students interested in applying for aid with a need-based component must complete the WAFSA and the "Free Application for Federal Student Aid" (FAFSA).
-Students are encouraged to complete the FAFSA online at www.fafsa.ed.gov as soon after Jan.
-1 as possible.
-Internet access and assistance in completing the FAFSA are available in the Patricia M. Hazel
+Wor-Wic offers a variety of financial aid opportunities, including federal programs such as grants, work-study and educational loans, state scholarships and a variety of local scholarships and loans.

-Media Center or in the MTC 200 computer laboratory.
+Students interested in applying for aid with a need-based component must complete the "Free Application for Federal Student Aid" (FAFSA) and provide follow-up documentation as requested.
+Students can complete the FAFSA online at www.fafsa.ed.gov as early as Jan.
+1. Internet access and computers that can be used to complete the FAFSA are available in the Patricia M. Hazel Media Center or in the MTC 200 computer laboratory.
 Paper applications are also available in the student services office.

-To be eligible for federal, state or local financial aid, students must have a high school diploma or the equivalent, or a passing score on the Test of Adult Basic Education (TABE) or Wor-Wic's diagnostic assessments.
+To be eligible for consideration of any federal, state or local financial aid, students must have a high school diploma or the equivalent, or acceptable scores on Wor-Wic's diagnostic assessments.